huxiao1/modbus/ReadMe.txt

-This program is used to control the Taida AA12 电机
+This program is used to control the Taida AA12 motor